sftcd/cs7ns1/assignments/practical5/README.md

 The submission format is the secrets file, which has one ascii-hex secret per line.
 The sample InfernoBall generation code outputs such a file.
-The filename submitted must be called "<something>.secrets"
+The filename submitted must have a file extension of ".secrets", e.g. it might be called "team100.secrets"

 For team assignments, any team member may submit and the last submitted version will be used for marking.